John Neville (actor): The Old Vic

-Known for his classical good looks and mellifluous voice, the young Neville was regularly described as the young John Gielgud's natural successor.
-For a while, he took over the leading role of Nestor Le Fripé from Keith Michell in the original West End production of the musical Irma La Douce, with Elizabeth Seal as Irma.
+In 1959, for a while, Neville took over the leading role of Nestor Le Fripé from Keith Michell in the original West End production of the musical Irma La Douce, with Elizabeth Seal as Irma.
+He later played the title role in Macbeth at the Nottingham Playhouse, directed by Peter Dews.
 He returned to the London stage for a brief period in 1963, playing the title role in Alfie by Bill Naughton, but by then his theatrical commitment lay outside London.